natelandau/valentina/user_guide.md

 ## 5. CAMPAIGNS

 Campaigns are the backbone of your role-playing adventure in Valentina Noir.
 They span across multiple gaming sessions and help in organizing the story, keeping track of characters and events, and providing a cohesive narrative structure.
 Regularly updating chapters and making use of NPCs and notes ensures that information is not lost in between gaming sessions.

+When a campaign is created, channels will be created for each chapter and character.
+This allows for easy organization and management of the campaign.
+Add notes in the chapter channels to keep track of important information.
+Players can easily roll dice and manage their characters by using those commands in their character's campaign channel.

 ### Creating and Managing Campaigns